113ll3/Ibmclouddocscli/ts_createapps.md

 {: codeblock}
 {: tsResolve}

-## Why is the ibm.biz short URL unreachable for CLI dev installation?
+## Why is the ibm.biz short URL unreachable for ibmcloud dev installation?
 {: ts-cli-shorturl}
 {: troubleshoot}

-Installing the {{site.data.keyword.dev_cli_short}} CLI with the `https://ibm.biz/idt-installer` link might fail if the `ibm.biz` domain is unreachable.
+Installing the {{site.data.keyword.dev_cli_short}} commands with the `https://ibm.biz/idt-installer` link might fail if the `ibm.biz` domain is unreachable.

 To resolve the issue, substitute the short ibm.biz installer URL with the following full paths to the installation scripts:
 {: tsResolve}

-Linux&trade; and MacOS:
+Linux&trade; and macOS:
 ```
 https://raw.githubusercontent.com/IBM-Cloud/ibm-cloud-developer-tools/master/linux-installer/idt-installer
 ```